American Railcar sweetens offer for Greenbrier

 American Railcar Industries Inc (ARII.O), controlled by activist investor Carl Icahn, said it was willing to raise its offer for Greenbrier Cos Inc (GBX.N) after being snubbed by the smaller railcar maker.

-American Railcar said it could increase its offer by 10 percent to $22 per share, valuing Greenbrier at $597 million.
+American Railcar said it could increase its offer by 10 percent to $22 (13.5 pounds) per share, valuing Greenbrier at $597 million.

 But a deal at that price is unlikely as Greenbrier has already deemed such an offer inadequate in its response to American Railcar's first bid, which revived Icahn's five-year old plan to merge the companies.